DURHAM COUNTY GOLF UNION

 GENERAL TERMS OF COMPETITION FOR DCGU CHAMPIONSHIPS & COMPETITIONS

-All entrants accepted into DCGU events must be of Amateur status as defined by the R&A Rules of Amateur Status, a playing/affiliated member of a club in the Union and have a current WHS handicap index.
+All entrants accepted into DCGU events must be of Amateur status as defined by the R&A Rules of Amateur Status, a playing/affiliated member of a club in the Union or must have been born in the County of Durham and be a member of an affiliated club in another county, and have a current WHS Handicap Index.

-Entries should be made either online at the DCGU website or by post using the generic entry form which can be downloaded at the webpage for each event.
+Entries should be made either online via the DCGU website or by post using the generic entry form which can be downloaded at the webpage for each event.

-Entries for County Members Competitions should currently be made by returning the entry form in their County Handbook to ensure a first come first entered, policy is observed.
+Entries for County Members Competitions should currently be made by returning the entry form in the County Handbook to ensure a first come first entered, policy is observed.

 Players may only enter one DCGU event on any given day.